antoinegelloz/42-Lem_in/README.md

 ![demo](visual/lemin.gif)

-## Algorithm: Modified Edmonds-Karp with BFS searching for the paths minimizing the lines of output
+## Algorithm
 ```
+Modified Edmonds-Karp with BFS searching for the paths minimizing the lines of output

 function main(options):
 	parse the arguments for any options
 	parse the file from stdin (get ants number, rooms and tunnels)